-The rationale behind a supermajority is to ensure that the large majority of shareholders are on board with the corporate action in question.
+The rationale behind a supermajority provision is to ensure that a large majority of shareholders are on board with the corporate action in question.
 A supermajority provision, as opposed to a simple majority, reduces the possibility of many shareholders being disappointed with the outcome of a vote.

 Supermajority vs. Simple Majority

 A supermajority is generally used for major corporate actions while a simple majority is used for actions that do not result in a significant impact on the company.

 A supermajority typically requires anywhere from 67%-90% of shareholder approval before the action is approved.

 A simple majority requires only 50.1% of shareholder approval before the action is approved.